Signed in as:

 filler@godaddy.com

-The Tai Chi Chuan long form is a full 20 minute form with three sections that progressively challenge the practitioner's ability to focus, soften and build internal strength.
-This form is learned after the circle and 24 step forms are mastered.
+The Tai Chi Chuan long form is initially learned as a single sided 25 minute form with three sections that progressively challenge the practitioner's ability to focus, soften and sink.
+This traditional form can take up to a year to learn and is the final form in our Tai Chi Health Program offering years of energy cultivation, self-discovery, health and happiness.